KhadeerDudekula2003/particle_blockchain_test/README.md

 # particle_blockchain_test
-This repository contains codes from my blockchain project, developed over two years by my team and me.
-Since our original GitHub repo is private, I created this PUBLIC repository to share some of the code I personally wrote.
-Contributions by me and my team are clearly specified, and all code includes comments explaining its purpose.
+These are codes from my blockchain project I’m developing, representing two years of effort by me and my team.
+Our original GitHub repository is private and thats why i created this new PUBLIC repository and give some of my codes that I wrote.
+I SPECIFICALLY mentioned my contributions and my team contributions.
+All codes are tested, with comments explaining its purpose.

+   >.........< codes have been adjusted for privacy but remain fully tested and executable  >.........<